 Four Years Later

 Tom and his fiancé Annabel, have gone on to build a passionate and enthusiastic team who share a love for the outback and working with animals.
 From April to the end of October the team is based in Katherine, Northern Territory where they operated anywhere from 6 to 10 shows a week.
 In November 2017, Katherine Outback Experience won the NT Tourism Brolga Business Growth Award.

 Strong believers in the saying "nothing ventured, nothing gained," the team is always thinking outside the square and trying new things, from hosting long table dinners to outdoor music events, and taking the show on the road.

 Over the 2016/17 summer Wet Season, the team launched the show in Dunsborough, in the Margaret River Wine Region in the South-west of Western Australia for eight weeks.
 The show was well received by the local community.
-Over the 2017/18 summer, the team will again head west but this time will tour through regional Western Australia to celebrate the release of Tom's third album 'Territory Time.'
+Over the 2017/18 summer, the team again headed west but this time toured the show through regional Western Australia to celebrate the release of Tom's third album 'Territory Time'.